Strategies for migrating from Atlassian Server to Cloud

 As the name suggests, this is an “all at once” migration where you migrate an entire data set to Atlassian Cloud in a single migration window, involving a predetermined downtime.
 You will first need to carry out an in-depth analysis of which data set to leave behind on your server instance, and which to move to Cloud.

-It is key to evaluate whether it makes sense to migrate all of your legacy application data to the new system.
+Evaluating whether it makes sense to migrate all of your legacy application data to the new system is key.
 Take the time to really understand what data can be reused and what changes to the data might be needed.
 This will help you ensure that your instances are tidy and eliminate hidden legacy data challenges.

-As daunting as it may sound, this approach can be quite effective in some cases.
-If your environment is reasonably small – say fewer than 5,000 users and 10 apps – then big bang might be the best approach.
+As daunting as it may sound, this approach can sometimes be quite effective.
+If your environment is reasonably small—say fewer than 5,000 users and 10 apps—then Big Bang might be the best approach.
 Your project can be completed faster, ensuring reduced migration downtime.

 However, the main issues with this approach start to occur when the instances to be migrated are complex, users are numerous, there is a vast amount of data to consider etc. In such scenarios, a big bang approach would likely be unmanageable, demand a huge number of engineering resources, and cause a lot of problems.